tierney6/CTE_Lunch_and_Learn/ReadMe.md

 - Leaving review comments
 - Merging the PR
 - Viewing the updated file in GitHub
+- Opening an issue
+- Referencing markdown chunks in issue
+- Addressing issue in commit

 ## Tips and best Practices